bryangarcia831/todo-list-python/README.md

 # todo-list-python

 ### Project Details
 [Python Flask](http://flask.pocoo.org) Webpage for a TODO list with [AWS RDS/MYSQL Backend](https://aws.amazon.com/rds/mysql/).
 Using [SQLAlchemy](http://flask-sqlalchemy.pocoo.org/) for database connection as well as object mapping.
 Flask will be used for the server and displaying.
 Pages are in HTML with CSS styling.
+Inserting todos with date is done with natural lanauge via [Recurrent](https://github.com/kvh/recurrent).

 Going to be used for personal use.
 Here are [SQL files](https://github.com/bryangarcia831/todo-list-python/tree/master/Resources) to create DB as well as fake copy of properties ([properties_test.ini](https://raw.githubusercontent.com/bryangarcia831/todo-list-python/master/properties_test.ini)) to show how it is used and implemented.